farooqkz/tomato/API.md

 ### GET `/dot.png`

-Increase hit count for the referrer page by one.
+Increase hit count for the referer page by one.

 ### GET `/whoami`